Lok Sabha polls: SP fields S T Hasan from Moradabad, changes its Bijnor candidate | Politics

 Lok Sabha polls: SP fields S T Hasan from Moradabad, changes its Bijnor candidate

-He is the son of Ram Avtar Saini, the SP legislator from the Noorpur assembly segment that comes under the Bijnor parliamentary constituency.According to the election schedule, polling in Uttar Pradeshs eight parliamentary constituencies, including Bijnor and Moradabad, will be held in the first phase of Lok Sabha polls on April 19.The state will see voting in all seven phases of the Lok Sabha polls.
+This time, the BSP is contesting the elections alone while RLD has joined the BJP-led National Democratic Alliance NDA.Polling in Uttar Pradeshs eight parliamentary constituencies, including Bijnor and Moradabad, will be held in the first phase of Lok Sabha polls on April 19.The state will see voting in all seven phases of the Lok Sabha polls.

 - Country: